mushcatshiro/CS-basics/Software Engineering/aws/storage.md

 Lifecycle rules can be setup to move object between storage tiers.
 There are two types of actions,

-- transition action: move object from class A to class B after X days (entire objec)
+- transition action: move object from class A to class B after X days (entire object)
+  - standard to standard IA or one zone IA requries to wait for 30 days
+  - a minimum 30 days storage charge for std IA and one zone IA
+  - S3 PUT to glacier zero day policy is possible
 - expiration action: delete object after X days
   - only current version
-  - to delete old version of files if versioning enabled
+  - manual old version of files if versioning enabled
   - delete incomplete multipart upload

 Rules can be created for certain prefix of S3 bucket name or tags